 If a student is unable to apply for Confirmation of Status within nine terms of admission (18th term for part-time students) as a graduate student (or by the deadline defined in the subject specific regulations if later), they must apply for a deferral of confirmation of status, otherwise their student status will lapse and their name will be removed from graduate register.
-It is possible to apply for a deferral of confirmation of status for up to three terms, as long as the total number of terms from admission as a graduate student does not exceed twelve (18 for part-time students.
+It is possible to apply for a deferral of confirmation of status of the total number of terms from admission as a graduate student does not exceed twelve (18 for part-time students.